rm3l/BuildGuide/README.md

-#  Android 8.1 Build Guide for Ubuntu 16.04 (Lubuntu 16.04 tested as well)
+#  Android 8.1 Build Guide for Custom ROMS on Ubuntu 16.04 (Lubuntu 16.04 tested as well)

 This guide will walk you through the steps to set up the android 8.1 build environment on ubuntu 16.04.You will also learn how to use local_manifests to sync device specific code, and modify your device tree to be compatible with your ROMs source :)
 ###### some optional fixes for building on low end hardware will be present as well: E.G 4gb ram & intel i5-4400